- Generation Z refers to the generation born between 1997-2012, following millennials.

 Is Generation Z conservative?

 Generation Z considers itself more accepting and open-minded than any generation before it.
-Almost half of Gen Zs are minorities, compared to 22% of Baby Boomers, and the majority of Gen Z supports social movements such as Black Lives Matter, transgender rights, and feminism.
+Almost half of Gen Zs are minorities, compared to 22% of Baby Boomers, and the majority of Gen Z supports social movements such as Black Lives Matter, transgender rights, and climate change.

 What are common names for Generation Z?